Gerry Hutch

-Gerard Hutch (born 11 April 1963) is an Irish alleged crime boss.
-Known for leading a "disciplined, ascetic lifestyle" since leaving prison in 1985, he was nicknamed "The Monk" by Irish Times journalist Harry McGee.
-He is the reputed head of the Hutch Gang, a Dublin-based, international organised crime group.
+Gerard Hutch (born 11 April 1963) is an Irish alleged crime boss who is the reputed head of the Hutch Gang, a Dublin-based, international organised crime group.
+Nicknamed "The Monk" by Irish Times journalist Harry McGee due to his abstention from drugs and alcohol, Hutch was the prime suspect for two of the biggest armed robberies in Irish history; one at Marino Mart in 1987 and the Brinks robbery in 1995.

 The Hutch Gang has been involved in a feud with the Kinahan Cartel, which has resulted in 18 murders.

-Hutch was the prime suspect for two of the biggest armed robberies in Irish history; one at Marino Mart in 1987 and the Brinks robbery in 1995.
-In April 2023, he was acquitted of planning the murder of David Byrne, who was shot dead in February 2016.
-Hutch unsuccessfully ran as an independent candidate in the Dublin Central constituency at the 2024 Irish general election.
+In April 2023, he was acquitted of planning the murder of Kinahan associate David Byrne, who was shot dead in February 2016.
+Hutch unsuccessfully ran as an independent candidate in the Dublin Central constituency at the 2024 Irish general election and in the 2026 by-election.

 Early life

 Hutch was born in central Dublin on 11 April 1963.
 The son of Dublin dock worker Patrick Hutch and his wife Julia (died 1999), he was the sixth child of eight.
 He grew up in a council flat on Foley Street before moving to Liberty House on Railway Street.
 His criminal career began at the age of 10.
 At some point in the 1970s, Hutch joined the "Bugsy Malone" gang of inner city youngsters (named for the Bugsy Malone film), which he later led, and whose crimes included "jump-overs" - jumping over bank counters, grabbing cash and running.
 By the time he turned 18, he had over thirty convictions for joyriding, assault, burglary and theft among others, and had been imprisoned several times.

-Hutch was later part of a gang led by drug dealer Eamon Kelly that were involved in major robberies, and he received many convictions between 1970 and 1983, intermittently spending time in prison.
+Hutch was later part of a gang led by drug dealer Eamon Kelly that was involved in major robberies, and he received many convictions between 1970 and 1983, intermittently spending time in prison.
 He admitted to being a "convicted criminal" in a 2008 interview with the Irish Independent, but insisted that he made his money through property deals, not crime.